Sales

 If you think you need to get all your discovery done in one 30-minute phone call early in the sales cycle, you’re going about it all wrong.

-“People won’t want to make a significant investment if they don’t like and trust the sales professional,” says Vincent Burruano, “This often takes time to develop.
+“People won’t want to make a significant investment if they don’t like and trust the sales professional,” says Vincent Burruano.
+“This often takes time to develop.
 Depending on the size and complexity of the product or service you offer, the discovery process may require multiple meetings with various stakeholders over many months or longer.
 Each sales process is different, but the need to build mutually beneficial relationships is consistent.”

 Discovery isn’t a single event at a single point in time, but a process that runs across the sales cycle, right through to customer success and renewal.
-Think beyond just closing the deal, and focus on what will make this a lasting, mutually beneficial, long-term relationship.

-You can even open every call with mini-discovery style questions to identify problems and new opportunities, especially when new people are looped in.
+You can even open every call with mini-discovery-style questions to identify problems and new opportunities, especially when new people are looped in

 Here’s how to run a great discovery call the Mixmax way: